Timeline of tuition fees in the United Kingdom: Government response

-On 3 November 2010 the government responded to the review by making a number of adjustments to the recommendations, the main one being the rejection of Browne's recommendation that the cap to universities be completely lifted, instead agreeing a £9,000 per year cap.
-In terms of paying back the loan, Browne had suggested a flat rate of interest should be charged at 2.2 per cent plus inflation.
-On this the government opted for a tapered rate which would rise to 3 per cent depending on earnings in an effort to make the system more progressive.
+On 3 November 2010 the government responded to the review by making a number of adjustments to the recommendations, the main one being the rejection of Browne's recommendation that the cap to Universities be completely lifted, instead agreeing a £9,000 per year cap.
+In terms of paying back the loan, Browne had suggested a flat rate of interest should be charged at 2.2% plus inflation.
+On this the government opted for a tapered rate which would rise to 3% depending on earnings in an effort to make the system more progressive.
 The earnings limit at which loans would begin to be paid back would rise in line with the Browne recommendations from £15,000 to £21,000.
 Business Secretary Vince Cable said that access to higher education would be on the basis of ability and not the ability to pay.
 He said "no-one will have to pay up-front tuition fees.
 We are extending loans for the cost of tuition to the majority of part-time students.
-No one will contribute until they can afford to do so – when they are in well paid jobs ...
-The graduate contribution system that we have designed will protect the lowest earning graduates and ensure that their contributions are linked to their ability to pay; indeed, under our new more progressive repayment system, 25%, maybe as many as 30% according to the IFS, of graduates with the lowest lifetime earnings will pay back less than they do now."
+No one will contribute until they can afford to do so – when they are in well paid jobs...The graduate contribution system that we have designed will protect the lowest earning graduates and ensure that their contributions are linked to their ability to pay; indeed, under our new more progressive repayment system, 25%, maybe as many as 30% according to the IFS, of graduates with the lowest lifetime earnings will pay back less than they do now."
 David Willetts, the Universities Minister claimed that the "progressive package" would put universities on a sustainable footing with extra freedoms and less bureaucracy.
 However, in return for that he stated that there would be "greater choice for students with a stronger focus on high quality teaching."